HerrMotz/bachelor-thesis/publication/main.typ

   image("methodology_pipeline_without_proposal.svg", width: 100%)
 )

 For example, a researcher might ask: "What professions did members of societies dedicated to advancements in the natural sciences in Jena hold?"
 There are many ways to interpret this question: Does the question refer to registered clubs, meaning a legal entity or does a regular's table in a pub count?
 What does the term profession refer to?
 Is it the current _occupation_ or the _trained_ profession?
 Secondly, before starting to write a SPARQL query, the next step is to 'pre-formalise' the question using the concise 'subject, predicate, object' syntax, to adequately captures the interpretation's essence.
-This requires familiarity with the database's modeling conventions.
+This requires familiarity with the database's modelling conventions.
 For example, a researcher could query for entities classified as clubs and ensure that these entities are also associated with 'natural sciences' through the predicate 'interested in'.
 Alternatively, things related to 'Natural research association' through the predicate 'instance of' could be queried.
 Both options seem just, but in practice, only _one_ returns results.

 However, these initiatives want to reach a broader user base than the one likely to engage given these hurdles.
 It is unreasonable to expect users to navigate these steps without substantial training, a clear understanding of typical modelling practices, and in-depth knowledge of SPARQL language features.